state-alchemists/zrb/docs/oops-i-did-it-again/not-registering-a-task-to-a-runner.md

 If you want your task to be available through the CLI, you need to register it to Zrb's runner.

-> __NOTE:__ A task that is not registered to Zrb's runner will not be available through the CLI, but can still be used as upstreams/checkers.
+> __📝 NOTE:__ A task that is not registered to Zrb's runner will not be available through the CLI, but can still be used as upstreams/checkers.

 # Avoiding the Problem